Amid grim outlook, IMF says things could get better, or worse | Malay Mail

-WASHINGTON, June 24 — Coronavirus shutdowns have made the IMF’s global outlook grim this year, but the fund said today if things go right, recovery could come sooner — though the situation could also become worse.
+WASHINGTON, June 25 ― Coronavirus shutdowns have made for a grim global outlook this year, but the IMF said yesterday if things go right, the recovery could come sooner than projected in their main forecast.

-The latest forecasts in the IMF’s World Economic Outlook project a global contraction of 4.9 per cent, followed by a recovery of 5.4 per cent in 2021.
+The situation could also deteriorate beyond the tough figures given given in the World Economic Outlook, which project a global contraction of 4.9 per cent, followed by a recovery of 5.4 per cent in 2021.

-But the report, which acknowledged the high levels of uncertainty around the forecast, offered two alternative scenarios, one of which allows for the possibility the downturn might not be quite as terrible.
+The report acknowledged the high levels of uncertainty around the forecast, but also offered two alternative scenarios, one of which allows for the possibility the downturn might not be quite as terrible.

+At the time of the April forecast, IMF chief economist Gita Gopinath said her team “very strongly felt that the uncertainty was predominantly on the downside.
+This time round, we have both an upside risk, and a downside scenario.”

+There is “the upside possibility that you might have better news on treatments and vaccines and, you know, economies can recover much faster,” she told AFP in an interview.

 A second outbreak